Marten4n6/EvilOSX/README.md

 - iTunes iOS backup enumeration
 - Retrieve browser history (Chrome and Safari)
 - Attempt to get root via local privilege escalation
-- Auto installer, simply run EvilOSX on your target and the rest is handled automatically.
+- Auto installer, simply run EvilOSX on your target and the rest is handled automatically

 ## How To Use
 ```bash